-The Childhood Arthritis Prospective Study (CAPS) is a longitudinal study of children with a new JIA diagnosis.
-CAPS data includes demographics and core outcome variables at baseline, 6 months and yearly thereafter.
-Prevalence and transition rates from baseline to 5 years were obtained for active and limited joint counts at the hip, knee, ankle, and foot joints; and walking disability, measured using the Childhood Health Assessment Questionnaire walking subscale.
+Methods: The Childhood Arthritis Prospective Study is a longitudinal study of children with a new JIA diagnosis.
+Childhood Arthritis Prospective Study data include demographics and core outcome variables at baseline, 6 months and yearly thereafter.
+Prevalence and transition rates from baseline to 5 years were obtained for active and limited joint counts at the hip, knee, ankle and foot joints; and walking disability, measured using the Childhood Health Assessment Questionnaire walking subscale.
 Missing data were accounted for using multiple imputation.

-A total of 1,041 children (64% female), with a median age of 7.7 years at first visit were included.
-Baseline knee and ankle synovitis prevalence was 71% and 34% respectively, decreasing to between 8-20% and 6-12% respectively after 1 year.
-Baseline hip and foot synovitis prevalence was less than 11%, decreasing to less than 5% after 6 months.
-At least mild walking disability was present in 52% at baseline, stabilising at 25-30% after 1 year.
+Results: A total of 1041 children (64% female), with a median age of 7.7 years at first visit, were included.
+Baseline knee and ankle synovitis prevalence was 71 and 34%, respectively, decreasing to 8-20 and 6-12%, respectively, after 1 year.
+Baseline hip and foot synovitis prevalence was <11%, decreasing to <5% after 6 months.
+At least mild walking disability was present in 52% at baseline, stabilizing at 25-30% after 1 year.

-Lower limb synovitis and walking disability are relatively common around the time of initial presentation in children and young people with JIA.
-Mild to moderate walking disability persisted in approximately 25% of patients for the duration of the study, despite a significant reduction in frequency of lower limb synovitis.
+Conclusion: Lower limb synovitis and walking disability are relatively common around the time of initial presentation in children and young people with JIA.
+Mild to moderate walking disability persisted in ∼25% of patients for the duration of the study, despite a significant reduction in the frequency of lower limb synovitis.
 This suggests that there is an unmet need for non-medical strategies designed to prevent and/or resolve persistent walking disability in JIA.

 - juvenile idiopathic arthritis

 - lower limb